 The Kunta Kinteh Island has had several owners.
 The first Europeans to settle the island were from the Duchy of Courland and Semigallia, a part of the Polish–Lithuanian Commonwealth.
 It was then briefly held by the Dutch before the British took over in 1661.
 After that also the French held the island for a few years.
 The island houses a fort, Fort James, which was initially used for gold and ivory trade, and later slave trade.
 The name of the island was changed from James Island to Kunta Kinteh Island in 2011.
 And Kunta Kinteh?
 According to Wikipedia, he was one of 98 slaves that in 1767 the slave ship Lord Ligonier brought to Annapolis, Maryland.

 Slave trade became illegal in the British Empire at the beginning of the 19th century after the passing of the Slave Trade Act in 1807.
 The trade did not, however, cease immediately.
 Instead, it was more uncontrolled and more dangerous than ever before.
 As a result of this, the British tried to enforce their embargo on the slave trade by using the batteries (the Six-Gun Battery and Fort Bullen) built on both sides of the mouth of the Gambia river to bombard any ship trying to pass through.
 All these constructions are included James Island UNESCO World Heritage Site.

 Our Guide Bamba and the Others

 As we booked the trip with the official tourist guides, we had one person guiding us and helping us out during the day.
 Our guide’s nickname was Bamba.
-He made sure that we wouldn’t miss anything and that we’d be among the first to get the information regarding when there was time for food or where to be one to both get food first and to get the best views.
+He made sure that we wouldn’t miss anything during the day.
+In addition to informing us about where to be one to both get food first and to get the best views.
 The other guides that were assisting different clients on the boat were helping not only their own clients but also the rest of us on board.
 We had our own guide for the day.
 The atmosphere was really friendly and helpful.
 There were also guides and military personnel in Albreda and Juffureh to guide us around.